joshwnj/react-visibility-sensor/README.md

 - `resizeThrottle`: (default: `-1`) by specifying a value > -1, you are enabling throttle instead of the delay to trigger checks on resize event.
 Throttle supercedes delay.
 - `containment`: (optional) element to use as a viewport when checking visibility.
 Default behaviour is to use the browser window as viewport.
 - `delayedCall`: (default `false`) if is set to true, wont execute on page load ( prevents react apps triggering elements as visible before styles are loaded )
+- `children`: can be a React element or a function.
+If you provide a function, it will be called with 1 argument `{isVisible: ?boolean, visibilityRect: Object}`

 It's possible to use both `intervalCheck` and `scrollCheck` together.
 This means you can detect most visibility changes quickly with `scrollCheck`, and an `intervalCheck` with a higher `intervalDelay` will act as a fallback for other visibility events, such as resize of a container.